spechtlarissa/DataAnalysisR/README.md

 - Intro to R and R Studio: Getting familiar with the interface and first data types and operations
 - Loading data frames and getting familiar with them
 - Data manipulation with dplyr
-- Plotting graphs with ggplot2
+- Plotting graphs with ggplot2:
-  histograms
+  histograms,
-  barplots
+  barplots,
-  scatterplots
+  scatterplots,
   linegraphs

 Block 2 (November 2021, still work in progress):